Why not start your Tassie holiday with a cruise on the ‘Spirit of Tasmania‘ ferry?

 ✓ Plan your driving route – If your motorhome or caravan is 3m or taller, don’t take Montague Road from central Melbourne to the ferry terminal as there is a low bridge that is only 3m tall!

 ✓ Plan your meals – There are plenty of meal options on the Spirit of Tasmania (see below), but to save money you might prefer to pack your own.
-Subway is a great option, but remember that Tasmania has strict quarantine laws that are enforced before you get on the ferry, so don’t pack something that is only going to get thrown out by the quarantine officers.
+Remember that Tasmania has strict quarantine laws that are enforced before you get on the ferry (see below for more info), so don’t pack something that is only going to get thrown out by the quarantine officers.

 ✓ Worm your dog – All dogs travelling on the Spirit of Tasmania must be Hydatid wormed within 14 days of travel.
 At the quarantine checkpoint they will ask for evidence (eg. dated receipt, or vet’s note).